DavidDevoogdt/Brainfuck-CPU/README.md

 Build
 ---

-just run `make` or `make c`
+just run `make` and everything should run :)

-to use make c da a make in the c bf master folder
+If you wish to compile a c program run `make configure` and then `make c`

 Examples
 ---